-Establish procedures to be used in the event of school crisis and/or environment.

-Superintendent informed of impending problems or events of

-Conduct staff meetings to discuss policy changes, instructional programs, potential problems, and resolutions of existing problems.
-Communicate, through the Director of Middle Schools, to keep the happenings.
+- Establish procedures to be used in the event of school crisis and/or civil disobedience and provide leadership in the event of such happenings. - Conduct staff meetings to discuss policy changes, instructional programs, potential problems, and resolutions of existing problems. - Communicate, through the Director of Middle Schools, to keep the Superintendent informed of impending problems or events of environment.

 Name Title Job Duties and Responsibilities unusual nature.
 Participate in county-wide management meetings and other meetings appropriate for professional development.
 Direct the establishment of adequate property inventory records and ensure the security of school property.
 Coordinate the supervision of all extracurricular programs at the assigned school.
 Manage and supervise the school's student activity programs, approve all school sponsored activities, and maintain a calendar of all school events.
 Serve as a member of the Superintendent's District-wide management team.
 Provide leadership in the school improvement process and implement the school improvement plan.
 Maintain visibility and accessibility on the school campus.
 Implement School Board policy, collective bargaining agreements, state statutes, and federal regulations as they pertain to the assigned school.
 Direct the development of the master schedule and assign teachers according to identified needs.
 Establish the job assignments for all school administrators and assess the school-site administrators' performance.
 Assume responsibility for all official school correspondence and news releases.
-Flowers, Ashley Assistant Principal Principal Duties and Responsibilities: Act on the Principal's behalf in his/her absence.
+Gardner, Assistant Primary Duties and Responsibilities: Act on the Principal's behalf in his/her absence.
 Assist to develop and implement the school's instructional program with assistance from District personnel and provide its articulation among school personnel as assigned by the Principal.
 Develop the master teaching schedule and assign teachers according to identified needs.
 Utilize current educational trends in the planning and preparation of the school instructional program.
 Interpret and enforce School Board policy, state statutes and federal regulations.
 Implement the accreditation program for the assigned school.
-Coordinate in the selection of textbooks, material and equipment needed at the assigned school.
+Coordinate in the selection of touthooles, material and equipment.